 Testing is so critical it can be the making or breaking of a project and is something which needs to be completed using solid ‘formal’ processes.

 Ok, so what do we mean by formal?
-Well, firstly both you and your web designers will test the website independently of each one another.
+Well, firstly both you and your web designers will test the new website independently of each one another.
 (This is known as Alpha testing when done by your developers and Beta testing when it is done by you).
-In both cases you will test every piece of functionality making sure it is behaving itself.
+In both cases, you will test every piece of functionality making sure it is behaving itself.

 Some design agencies, like ourselves, will provide you with online systems to enable you to track any issues (we use Basecamp externally and Atlassian’s JIRA internally).
 However, you can track it manually: We recommend that you create yourself a table which tracks any issues and enables you to share your findings with your web designers).
 Here’s one to start you off:

 We conduct Alpha testing as part of our development process and is factored into the timescales.
 We do this just to make sure we’ve ironed out any obvious omissions or bugs.
 Typically, this is done by a developer who has had nothing to do with the project as a fresh pair of eyes often spots things that have been missed.

 It might be useful for you to request a copy of your web developers Beta test results just to cross-check any functionality you (or they) may have missed.
 (Be prepared for them not to have extensive records listing every aspect of the system – they may have tested the same elements many times before.)
 Although, if one is being pedantic, it should be tested again but the likelihood of something failing which has worked in ten other projects is probably quite remote.
 You may end up with just a list of elements that were tested but which differed from the standard or core CMS.